Iberia Flight 610: Response

 Volunteers later accused officials of being inept after alleging that there was neither an action plan nor coordination among rescue personnel during the operation.
 News media eventually gained access to the crash site and began photographing the victims.
 Images of dead bodies were broadcast on multiple Spanish TV stations.

 On 20 February, a funeral mass was held in Bilbao's Basilica of Begoña.
-The event was attended by Queen Sofia, Transport Minister Enrique Barón, other members of the Spanish royal house and high-ranking government officials.
+The event was attended by Queen Sofia, Transport Minister Enrique Barón, other members of the Spanish royal house, and high-ranking government officials.
 The service also drew a total of approximately 2,000 mourners.
-Bishop of Bilbao, Luis María Larrea, described the crash as "bloody involuntary catastrophe that is remembered in the entire history of the Basque Country".
+Bishop of Bilbao, Luis María Larrea, described the crash as "a bloody involuntary catastrophe that is remembered in the entire history of the Basque Country".

-Following the crash, Iberia was required to pay compensations of at least 3.5 million pesetas to each of the deceased.
+Following the crash, Iberia was required to pay compensations of at least 3.5 million pesetas for each of the deceased.
 Analysts stated that the total compensations had amounted to 100 million pesetas, with each family receiving an average of 7 million pesetas.
-Several families refused to accept the payments and some instead decided to file a criminal complaint to the company.
-Other than Iberia, Spanish medias were also sued by next of kin.
+Several families refused to accept the payments, and some instead decided to file a criminal complaint against the company.
+Other than Iberia, Spanish media were also sued by next of kin.
 The family of Captain Patiño accused Spanish newspapers El País and Diario 16 of slandering Patiño following reports that he had been drunk while flying the aircraft.
-Madrid court later rewarded the family with 10 million pesetas in compensation from both media, which would later be challenged in an appeal by El País.
+The Madrid court later rewarded the family with 10 million pesetas in compensation from both media, which would later be challenged in an appeal by El País.

-Months after the disaster, then-President of Iberia and Aviaco Carlos Espinosa de los Monteros resigned from his position following pressures from National Institute of Industry regarding a report on Captain Patiño's training course.
+Months after the disaster, then-President of Iberia and Aviaco Carlos Espinosa de los Monteros resigned from his position following pressures from the National Institute of Industry regarding a report on Captain Patiño's training course.

 Investigation

 Following the crash, questions were raised regarding the possible causes of the crash.
 The published approach chart indicated that Bilbao's minimum safety altitude was at 4,360 feet, while the aircraft purportedly had been flying at a significantly lower altitude of 3,398 feet.
-President of Iberia later confirmed that the Boeing 727 had been flying too low but refused to elaborate further.
+The president of Iberia later confirmed that the Boeing 727 had been flying too low but refused to elaborate further.

 The construction of the involved television tower on Mount Oiz was also criticized as the chart revealed that the television tower had not been included in the chart.
-Conservative opposition Grupo Popular accused the Ministry of Transport of not being able to maintain high level of security in the country's aviation sector.
-Owner of the television tower, Euskal Telebista, claimed that the construction of the tower was not illegal.
+Conservative opposition Grupo Popular accused the Ministry of Transport of not being able to maintain a high level of security in the country's aviation sector.
+The owner of the television tower, Euskal Telebista, claimed that the construction of the tower was not illegal.

 The flight recorders were recovered on the same day of the crash and were taken to Madrid for further analysis.